Google

 Ford Introduces Assembly Line , The Ford Motor Company introduced the continuous moving assembly line which could produce a complete car every two-and-a-half minutes.
 This change is one of the most significant changes in Car production and allowed Ford to sell cars cheaper than any other manufacturer which forced the others to also move to automated production lines.

-Mona Lisa Recovered , The Mona Lisa is recovered Two years after it's theft from the Louvre Museum in Paris in Florence in Italian waiter Vincenzo Peruggia's hotel room.
+Mona Lisa Recovered , The Mona Lisa was recovered two years after its theft from the Louvre Museum in Paris.
+It was found in Florence in Italian waiter Vincenzo Peruggia's hotel room.

-First Stainless Steel , Harry Brearley is researching ways to stop excessive wear in rifle barrells for the British Army when he discovers that by adding Chromium to an Iron Carbon Mix, he ended up with a bright surface finish which became Stainless Steel. ( Stainless Steel contains about 10% Chromium and 8% nickel ).
+First Stainless Steel , Harry Brearley was researching ways to stop excessive wear in rifle barrels for the British Army when he discovered that by adding Chromium to an Iron Carbon Mix, he ended up with a bright surface finish which became Stainless Steel.
+Stainless Steel contains about 10% Chromium and 8% nickel.

 Irish Home Rule , The British Parliament passes Irish Home Rule, but the start of World War One prevents it from having any effect.
 It had been made to submit a degree of autonomy to that particular country within the bounds of the British Empire.
 The desire for home rule had started in 1870 with the Home Government Association or Home Rule League, which were led by the very un-Irish sounding Isaac Butt and Charles Parnell.
 Their calls for land reform and a denominal education system were obstructed, and the law wasn't passed until September 18th, 1914.

-Start Of World War I , It was the alliances of 1914 that created the reasons for the Great War: with Germany, Austria-Hungary and Italy's Triple Alliance and Franco-Russian and Entente Cordiale being fairly contradictory to the other countries' expanding empires.
+Start Of World War I , It was the alliances of 1914 that created the reasons for the Great War, with Germany, Austria-Hungary and Italy's Triple Alliance and Franco-Russian and Entente Cordiale being fairly contradictory to the other countries' expanding empires.
 The Dardanelles situation was ongoing, and the Balkan's Crisis had made the Austria-Hungary redefine its territories' boundaries.
-It was during Archduke Franz Ferdinand's visit to Sarajevo that the spark was ignited, with both he and his wife killed by a member of 'Young Bosnia.'
+It was during Archduke Franz Ferdinand's visit to Sarajevo that the spark was ignited, when both he and his wife were killed by a member of 'Young Bosnia.'
 Whilst unfounded, the Austrian-Hungarians accused Serbia of complicity in the murders, and demanded the dismemberment of the state.
-Although there were a number of diplomatic moves and arbitration, Austria-Hungary had declared war on Serbia on July 28th.
+Although there were a number of diplomatic moves and arbitration, Austria-Hungary had declared war on Serbia on July 28th .
 This had led to the Allied forces mobilization.

 The Empress of Ireland Sinks , The Empress of Ireland and A Norwegian coal freighter, the Storstad, crash in St. Lawrence River in thick fog causing the deaths of 1,073 passengers and crew, this was one of the worst maritime accidents in history.

-First US Income Tax , Congress pass the Revenue Act mandating the first tax on incomes over $3,000.
+First US Income Tax , Congress passes the Revenue Act mandating the first tax on incomes over $3,000.

 Egypt under protection of the Crown , Great Britain placed Egypt under its protection of the Crown.
 The official Press Bureau read, “The suzerainty of Turkey over Egypt is thus terminated, and His Majesty’s government will adopt all measures necessary for the defense of Egypt and the protection of its inhabitants and interests.”

 Ford announced his $5-per-day program , Henry Ford raises minimum daily pay from $2.34 to $5 for qualifying workers.
-And car workers from other plants queued up for jobs, the changes he made to pay and working hours gave Ford the lowest labor turnover in his plants.
+Car workers from other plants queued up for jobs and the changes he made to pay and working hours gave Ford the lowest labor turnover in his plants.
 Henry Ford did not believe in Trade Unions and The Ford company was the last Detroit auto maker to recognize the United Auto Workers union (UAW).

-The Panama Canal Opens , The Panama canal which took 34 years to build from 1880 - 1914 ( and cost over 27,000 workers their lives ) which provides a connection for shipping from The Atlantic to The Pacific opens in 1914
+The Panama Canal Opens , The Panama Canal which took 34 years to build from 1880 - 1914 (and cost over 27,000 workers their lives) provided a connection for shipping from The Atlantic to The Pacific and opened in 1914.

 World War I Christmas Truce , The soldiers of Germany, Russia, France, and Britain call a Christmas truce with soldiers crossing the area of no mans land calling out "Merry Christmas" in their enemies' native tongues.

-World War I Zeppelin raids , Zeppelin raids had started in England, and were able to fly at a higher altitude than the defender's planes.
-They had been developed by the Count Ferdinand von Zeppelin, and used by the German military since 1909.
-The German army's balloons had suffered from ground fire, but they were put to use over England: targeting the coastal towns of Yarmouth and King's Lynn in January before moving on an attack on London in May.
+World War I Zeppelin raids , Zeppelin raids had started in England, the zeppelins and were able to fly at a higher altitude than the defenders' planes.
+They had been developed by the Count Ferdinand von Zeppelin, and were used by the German military since 1909.
+The German army's balloons had suffered from ground fire, but they were put to use over England: targeting the coastal towns of Yarmouth and King's Lynn in January before moving on to attack on London in May.
 It took a while before the British pilots had the skills and means to successfully defeat the incoming raids.

 World War I Use Of Poison Gas , Trench warfare was seeing the use of poison gas.
 A non-lethal type of gas had been used by the Germans in late 1914, but a more damaging kind was put onto the Eastern Front in January 1915 (at Bolimov), where it froze.
 The Germans had developed the chlorine gas that was used at Ypres in April.
 It had been dispersed by air and by artillery fire.
 The British Expeditionary Force (B.E.F.) was able to counter the use of gas with their own variants.

-U.S. Coast Guard , Congress establishes the U.S. Coast Guard Service by combining the Revenue Cutter Service ( 1790 ) and the United States Life-Saving Service ( 1848 ).
+U.S. Coast Guard , Congress established the U.S. Coast Guard Service by combining the Revenue Cutter Service (1790) and the United States Life-Saving Service ( 1848 ).

 Suffrage Movement , As part of the women's suffrage movement 25,000 women march up Fifth Avenue in New York City demanding the right to vote.

-Lusitania Sunk By Torpedo , A German torpedo sinks the British Ocean liner Lusitania off the Irish coast, killing nearly 1,200 people.
+Lusitania Sunk By Torpedo on May 7th , A German torpedo sinks the British Ocean liner Lusitania off the Irish coast, killing nearly 1,200 people.

-Pancho Villa Attacks Columbus New Mexico , Several hundred Mexican guerrillas under the command of Francisco "Pancho" Villa cross the U.S.-Mexican border and attack the small border town of Columbus, New Mexico Additionally, the center of the town was burned.
+Pancho Villa Attacks Columbus New Mexico , Several hundred Mexican guerrillas under the command of Francisco "Pancho" Villa cross the U.S.-Mexican border and attack the small border town of Columbus, New Mexico.
+Additionally, the center of the town was burned.
 Villa was also influential in various attacks made during the Mexican Revolution.
-US forces are sent to capture Villa dead or alive but give up searching for Mexican revolutionary Pancho Villa after nearly one year, following his massacre of 16 U.S. citizens at Santa Isabel in northern Mexico and 17 American Citizens in Columbus, New Mexico President Wilson had sent US forces into Mexico with orders to capture Villa dead or alive.
+Following his massacre of 16 U.S. citizens at Santa Isabel in Northern Mexico and 17 American Citizens in Columbus, New Mexico President Wilson had sent US forces into Mexico with orders to capture Villa dead or alive.
+US forces are sent to capture Villa dead or alive but give up searching for the Mexican revolutionary after nearly one year.

-The Battle of Jutland , A German naval fleet consisting of 24 battleships, five battle cruisers, 11 light cruisers and 63 destroyers were just off the Jutland Peninsula, were attacked by a British fleet of 28 battleships, nine battle cruisers, 34 light cruisers and 80 destroyers in one of the greatest sea battles in History known as The Battle of Jutland or the Battle of the Skagerrak, a total of 100,000 men aboard 250 ships were involved in the battle
+The Battle of Jutland , A German naval fleet consisting of 24 battleships, five battle cruisers, 11 light cruisers and 63 destroyers that were just off the Jutland Peninsula, were attacked by a British fleet of 28 battleships, nine battle cruisers, 34 light cruisers and 80 destroyers on on May 31st in one of the greatest sea battles in History known as The Battle of Jutland or the Battle of the Skagerrak, a total of 100,000 men aboard 250 ships were involved in the battle.

-Easter uprising Ireland , The Easter uprising begins when some 1,600 militant Irish republicans who are members of the Irish Republican Brotherhood seize several key sites in Dublin hoping to win independence from British rule.
+Easter uprising Ireland , The Easter uprising began when some 1,600 militant Irish republicans who were members of the Irish Republican Brotherhood seize several key sites in Dublin hoping to win independence from British rule.
 British forces suppressed the uprising after six days, and its leaders were court-Marshalled and executed.

-Russian Revolution , The beginning of the Russian Revolution ( Often Called The February Revolution March 1917 in the Western Calendar ) against Czarist Rule following the lack of food in Petrograd leading to the abdication by Nicholas II and the beginning of the communist party rule in Russia.
-After 300 years of rule by the Romanov Dynasty Czar Nicholas II is forced to abdicate following declining popularity due to the "Bloody Sunday" massacre when palace guards shot and killed defenseless demonstrators marching on the Winter Palace.
+Russian Revolution , The beginning of the Russian Revolution (Often Called The February Revolution) against Czarist Rule.
+It began in February 1917 following the lack of food in Petrograd and lead to the abdication by Nicholas II in March 1917 and the beginning of the Communist Party rule in Russia.
+After 300 years of rule by the Romanov Dynasty, Czar Nicholas II is forced to abdicate following declining popularity due to the "Bloody Sunday" massacre when palace guards shot and killed defenseless demonstrators marching on the Winter Palace.

 Boys Town Founded , Father Edward Flanagan founds Boys Town dedicated to the care of at-risk children, with national headquarters in the village of Boys Town, Nebraska.